LeanneCodes/4hair-salon/README.md

 ### User Story

-There are now 6 salons under the 4Hair Salon franchise.
+There are 6 salons under the 4Hair Salon franchise.
 One in London, Bristol, Manchester, Birmingham, Liverpool and Nottingham.
-Each have their own Sales Manager monitoring the salon’s performance.
+Each salon has their own Sales Manager that monitors the salon’s performance, and these managers report into the National Director of Sales.

-A high-ranking employee with the title, National Director of Sales (NDoS) for 4Hair Salon, wants to have visibility on how each salon is performing and what they can do to improve performance.
+The National Director of Sales (NDoS) for 4Hair Salon, wants to have visibility on how each salon is performing and what they can do to improve performance.

 While the volume of sales is important, the NDoS wants to maximise the value each client brings to the salon.
 For example, if one client has a hair treatment that costs £20 and another that costs £50, the NDoS wants to maximise on each client spending £50 in the salon, thus increasing the booking/appointment value.

-One of 4Hair Salon’s business objectives is to maximise the average booking value (ABV) for each salon, by meeting the salon’s target every week.
+One of 4Hair Salon’s business objectives is to maximise the average booking value (ABV) for each salon, by meeting the salons' target every week.
 This will not only maintain sales at a healthy level but encourage the clientele to spend more.

 Each salon has different targets, as the cost of rent and other overhead bills range in each city.
 Therefore, some salons will need to work harder to stay afloat and the NDoS will need some guidance on what actions each salon should take on to meet their target.

 ### Summary

-As a user, I would like to be able to -
+The NDoS would like to be able to -
 1. Input sales for each city
 2. Input completed bookings for each city
 3. Check if data inputted is correct and valid
 4. Receive recommendations based on data input
-5. Upload data inputted into a Google Workbook
+5. Upload data inputted into a Google Sheet
-6. Have access to the Google Workbook
+6. Have access to the Google Sheet

 ## Project Flowchart

-The below flowchart shows the order in which actions are taken and how it works.
+The below flowchart shows the order in which actions are taken and how the program works.

 ![4hair-salon-flowchart-png](https://user-images.githubusercontent.com/81588887/133585502-5ac1d964-2922-41e1-954f-39c592b5a62f.png)